-- School officials with legitimate educational interest; - Other schools to which a student is transferring;
+- School officials with legitimate educational interest. - Other schools to which a student is transferring. - Specified officials for audit or evaluation purposes. - Appropriate parties in connection with financial aid to a student. - Organizations conducting certain studies for or on behalf of the school. - Accrediting organizations.

-- Specified officials for audit or evaluation purposes; - Appropriate parties in connection with financial aid to a student; - Organizations conducting certain studies for or on behalf of the school; - Accrediting organizations; - To comply with a judicial order or lawfully issued subpoena; - Appropriate officials in cases of health and safety emergencies; and - State and local authorities, within a juvenile justice system, pursuant to specific State law.
+- To follow a judicial order or lawfully issued subpoena. - Appropriate officials in cases of health and safety emergencies; and - State and local authorities, within a juvenile justice system, pursuant to specific State law.